-Figure 6-34.
-Display of the "Standard" configuration
+Figure 6-35.
+"Standard" configuration display

-Chapter 6 Print Service
+Print Service Chapter 6

-5. "Print a Text Name" causes a prompt for the text name and when entered, prints the text.
+4. "Print a User List" causes a prompt for the user list name and when entered presents the user list.

-6. "Select Configuration" causes a prompt for the Configuration name to be printed.
+- 5. "Print a Text Name" causes a prompt for the text name and when entered, prints the text. - 6.
+"Select Configuration" causes a prompt for the Configuration name to be printed.

-In the example, selection 6 was chosen and at the prompt, (as shown in figure 6-34), "Standard" configuration was entered.
-The Print service then produces the monitor screen shown in figure 6-35.
+In the example, selection 6 was chosen and at the prompt, (as shown in figure 6-35), "Standard" configuration was entered.
+The Print service then produces the monitor screen shown in figure 6-36.